Bankrate Inc. Fair Fund

 FTC v.
 Helping America Group

-The FTC reached a settlement with Helping America Group.
+The Federal Trade Commission (FTC) reached a settlement with Helping America Group.
 According to the lawsuit, the defendants sold phony debt relief services, including fake loans.
 Refund checks totaling more than $16 million were mailed to consumers who bought these services in July 2020.
 Because the agency recovered additional funds from the defendants, the FTC sent a second round of checks totaling more than $6.5 million to people who cashed their first check in December 2021.

 FTC v.
 Hylan Asset Management